braddmg/GenFlow/README.md

 -G and -F specify the geometric and functional index values for core gene selection.
 Here we selected 0.8 but it is also the default value for both options. <br>

 ## Results
-Once the analysis completes, you will find the results in a newly created results/ directory.
+Once the analysis completes, you will find the results in a newly created results/ directory. <br>
 This folder contains:

 Phylogenomic Tree: The output of the phylogenomic analysis. <br>
 pyANI Results: The results of the Average Nucleotide Identity (ANI) analysis. <br>
 The analysis process will culminate in a message indicating that your phylogenomic plots and ANI results are ready. <br>

 ## Logs Folder
-The `logs` folder contains log files generated during the execution of the GenFlow pipeline.
+The `logs` folder contains log files generated during the execution of the GenFlow pipeline. <br>
 These files are crucial for troubleshooting and understanding the workflow's performance.

-To view details about the number of core genes used in the analysis, please check the **core.log** file.
+To view details about the number of core genes used in the analysis, please check the **core.log** file.<br>
 Other log files document various steps of the process and can provide insights into any issues encountered during execution.

 ## Citation